Clock Model¶

 OscillatorBasedClock: clock time is the number of oscillator ticks multiplied by the nominal tick length.

-SettableClock: a clock which can be set to a different clock time.
+SettableClock: a clock that can be set to a different clock time.

 Clock Time¶